omkarcloud/botasaurus/README.md

 Now, for the magical powers awaiting you after learning Botasaurus:

 - In terms of humaneness, what Superman is to Man, Botasaurus is to Selenium and Playwright.
-Easily pass every (Yes, E-V-E-R-Y) bot test, no need to spend time finding ways to access a website.
+Easily pass every (Yes, E-V-E-R-Y) bot test,  and build truly undefeatable scrapers.

 In the video below, watch as we **bypass some of the best bot detection systems**: